 Regions across the province may choose to celebrate their year-end competition differently based on local needs.
-In order to be officially endorsed as the region's ST FUNale (and to receive associated BCSSA hosting grants), the host club must meet with the event's assigned BCSSA Competition Committee Representative prior to releasing the event announcement and ensure that the following five conditions are met.
+In order to be officially endorsed as the region's ST FUNale, the host club must meet with the event's assigned BCSSA Competition Committee Representative prior to releasing the event announcement and ensure that the following five conditions are met.